turingschool/lesson_plans/ruby_03-professional_rails_applications/multitenancy_authorization.markdown

 ## Learning Goals

+* Recognize the limitations of single role / column-based authorization strategies
+* Discuss patterns for implementing more sophisticated authorization strategies
-* Understanding how to implement an authorization strategy from scratch
+* Practice using ActiveRecord models to implement an authorization strategy from scratch
-* Using a service object to isolate the authorization logic

 ## Structure

-* 15 - Lecture: High Level Multitenancy Authorization
+* 15 - Discussion: previously encountered authorization models
+* 10 - Discussion: a more flexible approach to modeling application roles
 * 5 - Explore the App
 * 5 - Break
 * 25 - Lecture: Creating the models to support the authorization strategy